pharath/home/_posts/2021-09-08-post-Tesla-AI-day-2021.md

 ## HTML Elements

-Below is just about everything you'll need to style in the theme.
+Below is just[^1] about everything you'll need to style in the theme.
 Check the source code to see the many embedded elements within paragraphs.

 ## Body text